git-guuud/bracket-eso-lang/readme.md

 - `{x}(y)[z]` - define function `x` with arguments `y` to return value `z`
 - `{x}[y]` - call function `x` with arguments `y`
 - statements can be grouped using `[]` (value of a group is the value of the last statement in it)
+- value of definition of variable is the value it is being set to.
+- value of definition of function is 0.

 ## Conditionals
 - `[x] | [y] | [z]` - if `x != 0` then `y` else `z`